Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 - Taking legal action against the insurer in court

-- Disability Severity and Type: Qualification is likelier with a more severe, permanent disability.
+- The medical condition is deemed to be not permanent and not total: Qualification is likelier with a more severe, permanent disability.
 Medical evidence from at least two doctors is required.

-- Policy Terms and Conditions: Understanding your policy’s definitions, exclusions, and limitations is crucial.
-Consult your insurer or legal advice if needed.
+- Misinterpretation of Policy Terms and Conditions: Understanding your policy’s definitions, exclusions, and limitations is crucial.
+Consult your insurer or get legal advice if needed.

 - Work History and Income: Eligibility may depend on minimum work history or income.
 Proof of employment, income, and expenses is necessary.